 Kevin Starbuck, Assistant City Manager

-Starbuck is the Assistant City Manager overseeing Community Services.
+Starbuck is the Deputy City Manager overseeing Community Services.

 Floyd Hartman, Assistant City Manager